What is private browsing and how can it keep you safe online?

 Why use private browsing?

-For one, you can use it to log into multiple email accounts, social networks, or bank accounts at the same time, which might make work easier.
+You can also use private browsing to log into multiple email accounts, social networks, or bank accounts at the same time, which might make work easier.

 How to enable private browsing